VulcanValkyrie/refstack-sync-and-verify/README.md

 * 4/5/17
     - contact addition process remedied; the phenomena which caused the header row to be added into the db has been fixed as well.
+* 4/6/17
+    - removed error which did not allow for the addition of product types to the db. worked on troubleshooting errors to do with ticket number querying

 //////////////////////////////////// Current Status & Functionality /////////////////////////////